balfieri/aws/README.md

 echo "PASS"
 </pre>

-## Create Multiple Instances as Clones of the Master
+## Create Multiple Instances as Clones of the Master and Execute a Script On Each

 <p>
 Create 3 on-demand instances cloned from the current master_inst.